Yūki Himura

 Yūki Himura (日村 勇紀, Himura Yūki) is a Japanese comedian, actor and voice actor.
-He performs tsukkomi (basically he did not decided if either he perform boke or tsukkomi, but can also perform boke) in the comedy duo Bananaman.
+He performs tsukkomi (and occasionally boke) in the comedy duo Bananaman.
 His partner is Osamu Shitara.

-Himura married Aika Kanda, a Television announcer in April, 2018.
+Personal life

 Himura grew up in Sagamihara, Kanagawa Prefecture.
 He is represented with Horipro Com.

 Himura has a very recognisable bowl cut hairstyle and is left-handed.

+Relationship and marriage

+In April 2018, Himura announced on his radio program that he had married television announcer Aika Kanda.
+The two have reportedly been dating since 2015.